 recall and use multiplication and division facts for the 2, 3, 4, 5 and 8 multiplication tables.
 Learn to use mental and formal written methods for multiplication and division facts and apply this to a range of problems.

 We have PE on Monday aqfternoons so your child will need to have correct PE kit with them on these days.
 We do however sometimes do extra PE lessons on top of these so it is advisable that your child has a PE kit with them in school every day.
 We also ahve swimming on Wednesdays.

 Please ensure that your child has a complete change of clothes for PE, including t-shirt and shorts, plus jogging bottoms/leggings for when we do PE outside.
 Your child will also need appropriate footwear for playing sport outdoors - trainers are recommended.

 Reading is an essential skill for children to develop and we aim to encourage our children to read for pleasure.
 Your child will have the opportunity to read in school each day, and will do some reading in a small group with a teacher each week.
 They may also have the opportunity to read on a 1:1 basis with a teacher or TA if possible.

 Please could you support us with developing a love of reading by reading with your child at home as often as possible.
-We expect children in Year 3 to read every night at home, and with an adult at home at least 3 times a week.
+We expect children in Year 2 and 3 to read every night at home, and with an adult at home at least 3 times a week.
 Your child has a planner which they use to record any reading they do each day, both in school and at home.
 We would appreciate if you could record in the planner each time you read with your child.

 The planner is also signed weekly by the class teacher, parent and child to monitor reading.